Fabien-Math/Fabien-Math.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an engineering student at [**SeaTech**](https://seatech.univ-tln.fr/) Toulon, specializing in the **MOCA** program (Modeling and Numerical Simulation for Fluids and Structures).
+I am an engineering student at [**SeaTech**](https://seatech.univ-tln.fr/) Toulon - France, specializing in the **MOCA** program (Modeling and Numerical Simulation for Fluids and Structures).
 Passionate about robotics and mechatronics, I continuously expand my expertise through ambitious projects.
 My ultimate goal is to develop a fully autonomous multi-agent system for exploring underwater and underground caves.

 Currently, I am an intern at Ifremer, contributing to research on visual SLAM for underwater applications.
 Beyond this work, I dedicate my free time to three other projects.